-- People generally have the answers which elude the leaders - they just have better things to do than help the leader to lead - like getting on with their own lives.
+- People generally have the answers which elude the leaders - they just have better things to do than help the leader to do their job - like getting on with their own lives.

-- A leadership which screws up in a big way should come clean and admit their errors.
+- Leadership that screws up in a big way should come clean and admit their errors.
 People will generally forgive mistakes but they do not tolerate being treated like idiots by leaders.